meltingscales/2019-team-07f/packer/README.md

 # How do I build the packer images?

+Do NOT run these in parallel, as they (can) break each other. <!-- TODO can this be fixed? -->

 `packer build -force ubuntu-webserver.json` will build the webserver.
 `packer build -force ubuntu-mysql.json` will build the MySQL box.